mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

-4. To **display the challenge**, you need to generate an iframe (min height: 500px, min width: 600px) containing a form with `method post`, `action` containing the URL obtained in the field `external_resource_url`, and a hidden input with the value returned in `creq`.
-Then, you must post the form below to start the challenge.
+4. To **display the Challenge**, you need to generate an iframe (min height: 500px, min width: 600px) containing a form with `method post`, `action` containing the URL obtained in the field `external_resource_url`, and a hidden input with the value returned in `creq`.
+Then, you must post the form below to start the Challenge.

 [[[
 ```javascript